apache/cloudstack-cloudmonkey/README.md

 `cloudmonkey` :cloud::monkey_face: is a command line interface (CLI) for [Apache CloudStack](http://cloudstack.apache.org).
-CloudMonkey can be use both as an interactive shell and as a command line tool which simplifies Apache CloudStack configuration and management.
+CloudMonkey can be used both as an interactive shell and as a command line tool which simplifies Apache CloudStack configuration and management.

 The modern cloudmonkey is a re-written and simplified port in Go and can be used